Kingxukai/linux/Documentation/gpu/drm-mm.rst

 Memory Coherency
 ----------------

-When mapped to the device or used in a command buffer, backing pages for an object are flushed to memory and marked write combined so as to be coherent with the GPU.
-Likewise, if the CPU accesses an object after the GPU has finished rendering to the object, then the object must be made coherent with the CPU's view of memory, usually involving GPU cache flushing of various kinds.
-This core CPU<->GPU coherency management is provided by a device-specific ioctl, which evaluates an object's current domain and performs any necessary flushing or synchronization to put the object into the desired coherency domain (note that the object may be busy, i.e. an active render target; in that case, setting the domain blocks the client and waits for rendering to complete before performing any necessary flushing operations).
+When mapped to the woke device or used in a command buffer, backing pages for an object are flushed to memory and marked write combined so as to be coherent with the woke GPU.
+Likewise, if the woke CPU accesses an object after the GPU has finished rendering to the woke object, then the woke object must be made coherent with the woke CPU's view of memory, usually involving GPU cache flushing of various kinds.
+This core CPU<->GPU coherency management is provided by a device-specific ioctl, which evaluates an object's current domain and performs any necessary flushing or synchronization to put the object into the woke desired coherency domain (note that the woke object may be busy, i.e. an active render target; in that case, setting the woke domain blocks the woke client and waits for rendering to complete before performing any necessary flushing operations).

 Command Execution
 -----------------

-Perhaps the most important GEM function for GPU devices is providing a command execution interface to clients.
+Perhaps the woke most important GEM function for GPU devices is providing a command execution interface to clients.
 Client programs construct command buffers containing references to previously allocated memory objects, and then submit them to GEM.
-At that point, GEM takes care to bind all the objects into the GTT, execute the buffer, and provide necessary synchronization between clients accessing the same buffers.
+At that point, GEM takes care to bind all the woke objects into the woke GTT, execute the woke buffer, and provide necessary synchronization between clients accessing the woke same buffers.
-This often involves evicting some objects from the GTT and re-binding others (a fairly expensive operation), and providing relocation support which hides fixed GTT offsets from clients.
+This often involves evicting some objects from the woke GTT and re-binding others (a fairly expensive operation), and providing relocation support which hides fixed GTT offsets from clients.
 Clients must take care not to submit command buffers that reference more objects than can fit in the GTT; otherwise, GEM will reject them and no rendering will occur.
-Similarly, if several objects in the buffer require fence registers to be allocated for correct rendering (e.g. 2D blits on pre-965 chips), care must be taken not to require more fence registers than are available to the client.
-Such resource management should be abstracted from the client in libdrm.
+Similarly, if several objects in the woke buffer require fence registers to be allocated for correct rendering (e.g. 2D blits on pre-965 chips), care must be taken not to require more fence registers than are available to the woke client.
+Such resource management should be abstracted from the woke client in libdrm.

 GEM Function Reference
 ----------------------